AlexsLemonade/scpca-docs/docs/faq.md

 mdata_object = mudata.MuData({"RNA": rna_object, "ADT": adt_object})
 ```

+For more information on working with `AnnData` objects, see {ref}`Getting started with an ScPCA dataset <getting_started:Getting started with an scpca dataset>`.

 ## What is the difference between samples and libraries?

 A sample ID, labeled as `scpca_sample_id` and indicated by the prefix `SCPCS`, represents a unique tissue that was collected from a participant.